dusktreader/flask-praetorian/docs/notes.rst

      - ``'HS256'``
    * - ``JWT_ACCESS_LIFESPAN``
      - The default length of time that a JWT may be used to access a protected endpoint.
-See `the PyJWT docs
+See `the PyJWT docs #usage
        <https://pyjwt.readthedocs.io/en/latest/usage.html#expiration-time-claim-exp>`_
        for more details.
      - ``{'minutes': 15}``